Psychology Internships: Intern abroad in Cape Town, South Africa

 Arrival and Orientation

-If you are planning to spend time in Cape Town prior to your internship and will not require an airport pick up, we can arrange an alternative pick up from another location within the central city.
+If you are planning to spend time independently in Cape Town prior to your internship and will not require an international airport pick up, we can discuss alternative arrival logistics with you.

 Check what's required to visit South Africa

-Check out the widget below to find out what the Covid-19 restrictions and visa requirements are for South Africa, based on your country of residence.
+Check out the widget below to learn about the visa requirements for the Psychology internship in South Africa, based on your country of residence.

 Accommodation and WiFi

 Transportation is not provided for in-country commutes between the accommodation and internship placements, so all interns must budget for this independently.
+Efforts are always taken to place interns near to main transport systems to provide convenient commuting options.
 The maximum travel time is typically no more than 60 minutes each way (depending on traffic congestion in the city).
 In all cases, internship placements will be assigned in consideration of commute logistics and opportunities to ride-share with other interns, where possible.

 For convenience and safety, local coordinators can arrange a dedicated shuttle service for ongoing placement commutes (Monday through Friday).
-The cost for this service ranges from approx. US$150 - US$250 a month, per person, depending on the location of your placement.
-(On a daily basis, this could be equated to approx. US$6-9 per day).
+The cost for this service ranges from approx. US$200 - US$300 a month, per person, depending on the location of your placement.
 If you want to organize this service, please communicate with coordinators when your placement details are being arranged in advance.

 Alternatively, for the use of Uber, it is possible to spend US$10-US$20 per day on rides, depending on where you’re going.
 Please budget for this, especially if you intend to use this transportation method a lot during weekends and free time.